 Education and Outreach

 Tours and outreach activities cover a wide variety of topics and can be tailored to the group.
 Recent activities have hosted both K-12 and undergraduate and postgraduate groups.
-Examples of some recent events are listed below:

 “Dear Core Lab.
 Thank you again for presenting at the Midsummer Conference.
 The students found your workshop informative and really interesting.
 They liked the chance to do hands-on activities, your workshop in particular got great reviews and one student called it one of the best highlights of his whole summer!
 Way to go!”

-- Mattie Courtright, Apprenticeships in Science and Engineering Coordinator (2014)
+–Apprenticeships in Science and Engineering Coordinator

 “Dear Core Lab.
 On behalf of the SED 513/514 class I would like to thank you for your discussion, tour, and hands on activity for the class.
-This opprtunity allowed the class to grasp the enormity of data collection and analysis when conducting scientific research.”
+This opportunity allowed the class to grasp the enormity of data collection and analysis when conducting scientific research.”